 Insulation material is attached to the inside of exterior walls.
 This is done using either insulation boards or by building a stud wall that is filled with insulation.
 This could be a DIY project or can be installed by a professional.

 Insulation material is fixed to the outside of your home.
 It is then covered with a special render or cladding.
 It can be finished to look however you like from smooth to brick effect.
 If you are looking to have external wall insulation you must contact Building Control.
 You might also need to contact Planning to find out if you need planning permission.

 Heating your home and hot water accounts for around 60% of your yearly energy bills.
 Having an efficient heating system can make a big difference.

-you have an oil or gas boiler which is over 10 years old, replacing it with a
+you have an oil or gas boiler which is over 12 years old, replacing it with a

 If you do look to replace your existing boiler, it's worth asking your installer to check if it is the correct size for your property - remember a smaller boiler will cost you less to buy and to run.